-- Common Name
+- Scientific Name

 Pronunciation: my-oh-tis vel-if-fer

-The cave myotis forms nursery colonies, usually numbering in the thousands in caves, mines, barns, buildings, and sometimes under bridges.
-It is found throughout the southwest from central Oklahoma and Texas westward through the southern half of New Mexico and Arizona.
+The Cave Myotis forms nursery colonies, usually numbering in the thousands, in caves, mines, barns, buildings, and sometimes under bridges.
+It is found throughout the U.S. southwest, from central Oklahoma and Texas westward through the southern half of New Mexico and Arizona.

 Cave Myotis are aerial insectivores and feed on a wide variety of insects including moths, weevils, antlions, small beetles and flying ants.
 Because these bats congregate in large groups, they are very susceptible to human disturbance.